Menu

 Challenging projects and financing through CSR standards

 For example, the Equator Principles is a risk management framework which is voluntarily adopted by financial institutions.
 These principles are used to determine, manage, and assess the environmental and the social risk of projects allowing the identification of levels of adequate due diligence and minimum standards.
-The Financial Institutions which adopt these principles will not provide Project Finance or Project related Corporate loans where the client will, or is unable, to comply with the Equator Principles.
+The financial institutions which adopt these principles will not provide project finance or project-related corporate loans where the client will, or is unable, to comply with the Equator Principles.

 Challenging projects and financing through criminal law

 Illegal actions which cause harm to the environment are liable for prosecution.
 Corporate projects and financing may commit certain offences which are considered crimes and must be defended in a judicial proceeding.
-Typically regulators or agencies are empowered to bring these legal actions against these companies for undertakings such as illegal dumping or trade in hazardous waste.
+Typically regulators or agencies are empowered to bring these legal actions against these companies for actions such as illegal dumping or trade in hazardous waste.

 In Nigeria, a small town called Koko located in the Warri North Local Government Area of Delta State was a prominent site for the dumping of toxic waste.
-Public outrage and media attention led to the Italian government and the responsible company to remove the waste from Nigeria.
-The seriousness of the ‘Koko incident’ contributed towards the development and signing of the Bamako Convention, which prohibits the import of any hazardous waste.
+Public outrage and media attention led to the Italian government and the responsible company removing the waste from Nigeria.
+The seriousness of the ‘Koko incident’ contributed towards the development and signing of the Bamako Convention, which prohibits the dumping of hazardous waste.
 Nigerian law empowers the National Environmental Standards and Regulations Enforcement Agency to regulate the environment, which includes working with other government departments to prosecute illegal dumping (including the import of toxic waste such as in the Koko Incident).

 3